 We want to thank everyone who came to our event!
 Because of you it was a great day !
 To say we had a awesome day is not a over statement!
-Over to 500 people came to support our cause.
-The bike ride was amazing with 300 bikes.
+Over to 1000 people came to support our cause.
+The bike ride was amazing with over 500 bikes.
 So we are growing more every year!
 Please watch for updates on the event and pictures.

 Forever Friends Motorcycle Awareness is a non=profit organization that is making a difference in educating the public about motorcycle awareness.
 We have a annual event to raise funds to help Fallen and Injured Riders families after their lives are changed by accidents.
 We also donate to our community Volunteer EMS & Fire Department.
 We feel that helping our local community is a way to support their effort to continue their training, to be able to care for our families in time of accidents.
 Scholarships are another way to tell our story and educate the students about Motorcycle Awareness.
 We have a presentation that educates the general public.
 Our main focus is to educate young adults at the High School level, we have been able to make this presentation to students and their response was very positive.
 We would like to do the same as MADD has done with the effectiveness that education can make a difference.

 Tax ID#47-147846 If you would like a receipt for your donation please provide your email or mailing address CONTACT US AT firstname.lastname@example.org